 It isn't means-tested, so it doesn't matter what you've earned or saved.
 Yet to get the full amount you'll need to have been in employment and paid National Insurance (or had National Insurance credits) for 30 years.
 It increases every April by the greater of 2.5%, the consumer prices index (CPI) inflation measure, or average earnings.
 See the State Pension guide.

 What's the Second State Pension?
 You also qualify for this at official retirement age, but it works differently.
 Only some are entitled to it, and you'll need to have been employed, rather than self-employed, to get it.
 Yet changes are afoot:

-A huge pension shake-up's planned that could see a £155-a-week flat rate state pension from 2015 or 2016, with basic and second state pensions merged.
+A huge pension shake-up's planned that could see a £155-a-week flat rate state pension from April 2016, with basic and second state pensions merged.

 If you get less than the full amount, consider boosting it.